 Trek from Bimthang to Dharapani, which takes about 8 hours.
 Descend into the valley of the Burdin Khola to the base camp of Manaslu on the west side.
 Enjoy excellent views of Manaslu and Annapurna II.
 Cross the bridge over Dudh Khola, follow the trail through a narrow valley to Karche, then to Tilje.
 After a 45-minute uphill trek, you cross a bridge over the Marshyangdi River to reach Dharapani.
 Stay overnight in a lodge.

-Drive from Jagat to Kathmandu, which takes about 7 hours.
-Enjoy a picturesque drive along the banks of the Marshyangdi and Trishuli rivers with splendid views of green hills, mountains, farming terraces, and colorful villages.
-Stay overnight at the hotel in Kathmandu.
+Drive from Dharapani to Kathmandu—a scenic 9-hour journey along the banks of the Marshyangdi and Trishuli Rivers.
+Enjoy splendid views of green hills, mountains, terraced farms, and vibrant villages en route.
+In the evening enjoy farewell dinner along with cultural show.
+Stay overnight at hotel in Kathmandu.

 As per your flight schedule, our airport representative will transfer you from your hotel to the airport for your final departure.